nf-core/raredisease/docs/usage.md

 ## Introduction

 nf-core/raredisease is a bioinformatics best-practice analysis pipeline to call, annotate and score variants from WGS/WES of rare disease patients.
-The pipeline is built using nextflow.
+The pipeline is built using Nextflow.

 ## Prerequisites